shakacode/react_on_rails/README.md

 #### Using Rails built-in CSRF protection in JavaScript

 Rails has built-in protection for Cross-Site Request Forgery (CSRF), see [Rails Documentation](http://guides.rubyonrails.org/security.html#cross-site-request-forgery-csrf).
-To nicely utilize this feature in JavaScript requests, React on Rails is offerring two helpers that can be used as following for POST, PUT or DELETE requests:
+To nicely utilize this feature in JavaScript requests, React on Rails provides two helpers that can be used as following for POST, PUT or DELETE requests:

 ```js
 import ReactOnRails from 'react-on-rails';